titonbarua/coursework--csce790/homework_2/report.md

 with hand-rolled back-propagation, using numpy.
-The network class `MLP`, along with some routines for training is implemented inside the [network.py](https://github.com/titonbarua/coursework--csce790/blob/main/homework_2/network.py) file. `MLP` class can be invoked with different a sequence of layer specifications to configure network topology and complexity.
+The network class `MLP`, along with some routines for training is implemented inside the [network.py](https://github.com/titonbarua/coursework--csce790/blob/main/homework_2/network.py) file. `MLP` class can be invoked with a sequence of layer specifications to configure network topology and complexity.
 The file also contains two simple neural networks as test cases.

 Initially I implemented the back-propagation algorithm using various matrix operations offered in numpy.
 Later, I found einstein-summation notation to be